AdobeDocs/commerce-php/src/pages/developer/prepare/extension-lifecycle.md

 ### Schema upgrade

-Magento executes your module's schema upgrade class when it detects an earlier installation.
+The applicationexecutes your module's schema upgrade class when it detects an earlier installation.
 The purpose of this class is to update the database structure or apply patches.

 | **Class name** | `UpgradeSchema`            |